 You may hear people tell you to use a silicon-based product.Do not!

 It doesn’t repel oils or alcohol, not to mention it has a smell and tends to yellow over time.
 What you’re looking for is a product containing a fluoropolymer, because it bonds very well.
 The 303 fabric guard will stop even those little stitch holes from leaking through, and for a very long time.

-Even if your blind does say it’s waterproof, do this anyway.
-It won’t hurt and may repair it or maintain it to keep water out of your blind for the foreseeable future.
+Even if yours does say it’s waterproof, do this anyway.
+It won’t hurt and may repair it or maintain it to keep water out for the foreseeable future.